 The process of getting it pierced is far more painful than a helix piercing.
 But to make up for that pain, the daith doesn’t hurt that bad after the piercing is done.
 The healing process of a helix is more difficult and painful than a daith.
 The pain of the helix piercing increases by 5x as time passes.

-However, the case is opposite for a daith piercing.
-It hurts real bad while the piercing is done but after a while the pain will barely be there.
+However, the case is the opposite for a daith piercing.
+It hurts real bad while the piercing is done, but after a while, the pain will barely be there.

 Read about cartilage piercing here.

 Daith Piercing And Headache – Does It Really Work?

 Since there is no scientific proof about the treatment of migraine with a daith piercing, we cannot really say if it will work for you or anyone.

 What works for one person may not work for everybody else.
 And you need to be especially careful in case of migraines.
 Some people do experience an improvement in their migraines, while others barely see a difference.